Kali Flanagan: Playing career

+Flanagan was drafted in the sixth round by PWHL Toronto in the 2023 PWHL draft.
+During the 2024–25 season, she recorded three goals and four assists in 30 games.
+On June 19, 2025, she signed a one-year contract extension with the Sceptres.

-International
+International play

 She participated at the 2017 IIHF Women's World Championship and at the 2018 Winter Olympics.
 During the 2018 Olympics, Flanagan helped Team USA win their first gold medal since 1998 in a shootout win over Team Canada.
 She competed for Team Americas at the 2019 Aurora Games.

 Personal life

-She was raised in Burlington, Massachusetts.
-Her father, Bill Flanagan, had played ice hockey for Rensselaer Polytechnic Institute, and her cousin Baye Flanagan played for Merrimack College.
+Flanagan was born on September 19, 1995, in Burlington, Massachusetts to Bill Flanagan and Anita Gagne Crowley.
+Bill played ice hockey for Rensselaer Polytechnic Institute before turning to coaching while her cousin Baye Flanagan played for Merrimack College.
+She is in a relationship with her Toronto Sceptres teammate Allie Munroe.